jljune9li/pickingoutfitfor/README.md

-#  pratice code for jketlly
+#  pratice code for jekyll